f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/nim_instances_overview.png

-.. note:: Each instance of this lab runs in a virtual environement.
+7. Each instance of this lab runs in a virtual environement.
 Since new VMs are deployed for each instance, the operating system identifiers change, so each NGINX Plus instance is treated as a new instance.
 Thus, you may see previous instances listed.
 You may optionally delete these **Offline** instances by clicking the three dot icon under the **Actions** column and selecting **Delete**.
 They will not interfere with the lab.

 .. image:: images/nim_instances_delete_offline.png

-7. Click on the **nginx-instance-1.agility.lab** instance in the list that shows **Online** under the **Status** column.
+8. Click on the **nginx-instance-1.agility.lab** instance in the list that shows **Online** under the **Status** column.
 The **Instance Detail** screen loads.

 .. image:: images/nim_instance_detail.png

-8. Notice that the **Details** is the default tab in this screen.
+9. Notice that the **Details** is the default tab in this screen.
 Scroll through the contents of the **Details** tab.
 In the first section titled **Instance Details**, notice that you can see details about the NGINX Instance itself, including version, status, configuration path, and more.

 .. image:: images/nim_instance_details.png

-9. In the **App Protect Details** section, you can clearly see that NGINX App Protect has been installed and is active.
+10. In the **App Protect Details** section, you can clearly see that NGINX App Protect has been installed and is active.

 .. image:: images/nim_app_protect_details.png

-10. Scroll down through the **Host Details**, **Disk Partitions**, **Network Interfaces** and **Processors** sections to see additional details.
+11. Scroll down through the **Host Details**, **Disk Partitions**, **Network Interfaces** and **Processors** sections to see additional details.

-11. Next, click on the **Metrics Summary** tab.
+12. Next, click on the **Metrics Summary** tab.
 In this tab, you can see visualized metrics around instance resource utiliation, including CPU, memory, overall connection counts, HTTP connection counts and more.

+.. caution:: It may take several minutes after the lab is created for metrics to appear in this screen.

 .. image:: images/nim_metrics_summary.png

-12. Finally, click on the **Metrics** tab to drill-down into the component-level, real-time values of all metrics available for the instance.
+1. Finally, click on the **Metrics** tab to drill-down into the component-level, real-time values of all metrics available for the instance.
 Click through the sub-tabs, such as **System**, **HTTP Server Zones** and **HTTP Upstreams**.
 These graphs provide a quick way to identify anomalies in load and performance.

 .. image:: images/nim_metrics.png